alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 We believe that marrying them both to Dfinity in the future, could open up amazing opportunities for creating performant and distributed content networks.
 A couple of things that we’re excited about is having **dual-hosting, on IPFS and Dfinity,** or on IPFS systems running on Dfinity itself; which we are exploring.

-## The Next Steps.
-Wrapping it up 🚀
+## The Next Steps: Wrapping it up 🚀

 This deep dive into the Internet Computer, and first batch of releases in Fleek of Dfinity features has helped us get our hands dirty, and really understand the potential behind it and what it could mean for the Open Web.